Helen Cresswell (1934-2005)

 As can be seen from above The White Sea Horse has been published many times in many different incarnations, including in the USA.
 It is therefore easy to get hold of for British and American collectors, although may be a bit harder to find else where.
 The first edition is harder to find but is not usually very expensive.

-In the UK The Little Grey Donkey is easy to find, in its earlier incarnation of Pietro and the Mule it is harder to get hold of and may be a little more expensive.
+Little Grey Donkey is easy to find.
+In its earlier incarnation of Pietro and the Mule it is harder to get hold of and may be a little more expensive.
 Pietro the Mule was also published in the USA and is reasonably easy to find there.